lunatech-labs/lunatech-streams-in-scala/README.md

 <br>
 3. Fs2Stream: Here we use Fs2 Stream to read the log files and print the lines to the console.

-### Setup the project
+### Set up the project
-This project makes use of log files to demonstrate the use of LazyList and Akka Stream.
+This project makes use of log files.
 The log files are not included in the project, but can be downloaded from [here](https://zenodo.org/record/3227177).
 To run the project, you need to place the extracted log files in the following directory:
 `src/main/resources/logs`